project-allocator/project-allocator/README.md

 Now you can navigate to the Wayfinder UI at [https://portal-20-0-245-170.go.wayfinder.run/](https://portal-20-0-245-170.go.wayfinder.run/) and start creating your Wayfinder application.
 The URL of your workspace should be output by the `setup.sh` script.

-TODO: Tutorial on how to setup Wayfinder components

 Finally, you are ready to setup your GitHub workflow!
 Simply run the `setup.sh` script as follows: